tomaka/cargo-emscripten/README.md

 [Emscripten will soon upgrade to LLVM 3.5](https://github.com/kripken/emscripten-fastcomp/issues/51).
 In the meanwhile, **some code will produce compilation errors in emscripten**.
 If you see an assertion that failed with `some i64 things that we can't allow yet`, it's because of this.

+## Pre-Rust-1.0 warning

+This project is in stand-by before Rust becomes a bit more stable.

 ## Prerequisites

 - You have to install [the `incoming` version of emscripten](http://kripken.github.io/emscripten-site/docs/tools_reference/emsdk.html#how-do-i-track-the-latest-emscripten-development-with-the-sdk).